pavlog/Marlin/README.md

  - G2/G3 commands support
  - Fixed math for pure SCARA (2 arms)

+About FIVE_BAR or SCARA_TYPE 2
+It is suported, but it may be broken (i just left old code but some artifacts may appear) Last stable version with fivebar tested limited by changelist - 8e789cd9eb17dd5e8e8ee45dbc814715ddcb8e36 (11 Aug 2015)

 ## Release Branch

 The Release branch contains the latest tagged version of Marlin (currently 1.0.2 – January 2015).
 It also includes a version 1.0.1 (December 2014).
 Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.